coryhouse/timeless-skills/README.md

 Books, blog posts, videos, podcasts, and tweets.

 ## Why this list?
+1. These are concepts that I want to pass on to my children, and share with the world.
 1. I believe great content is worth re-consuming.
 So I'll refer back to this.
-1. These are concepts that I want to pass on to my children, and the world.
-1. To explore common threads in the content I've found most compelling.
 ‪
 ### Logical Fallacies
 - [yourlogicalfallacyis.com](https://yourlogicalfallacyis.com‬)